Tom Yum Goong 2: Release

 The film was released in Thailand on 23 October 2013.
 The film debuted at number one in the box office in Thailand grossing US$684,406 in its opening weekend.
 The film grossed a total of US$1,776,546 in Thailand.
 Worldwide the film grossed US$3,302,463.

 Reception

-Film Business Asia gave the film a rating of seven out of ten, stating that "the action coming fast and furious, especially when the script basically gives up any pretence at coherency halfway through.
+Film Business Asia gave the film a rating of seven out of ten, stating, "In many respects TYG2 dishes up the usual Jaa formula — 90% action and 10% story/characterisation — with the action coming fast and furious, especially when the script basically gives up any pretence at coherency halfway through.
 The only differences are that Jaa abandons his usual claim to fame of not using wire-work or visual effects, and the film is lighter on the masochism that has permeated most of his work."
 The South China Morning Post gave the film a rating of three out of five, noting that the film "overcomes a clumsy, complicated set-up and unimpressive 3-D to deliver the requisite thrills."
-The movie holds an aggregate metascore of 45/100 based on 10 critics at Metacritic.
-On Rotten Tomatoes the film has an aggregated review score of 17% based on 23 critic reviews.
+On Metacritic it holds a score of 45 out of 100 based on reviews from 10 critics.
+On Rotten Tomatoes the film has a score of 17% based on 23 critic reviews.